Spin-defect characteristics of single sulfur vacancies in monolayer $\text{MoS}_2$

-where $\Delta_{DB}$ is the dark-bright splitting at \Bpard = \tesla{0} and $|\mu_{\parallel}|$ is the magnitude of the in-plane magnetic moment.
-The white dashed line in Figure \ref{Q1_Q2_Q3_Voigt}c depicts Equation \ref{dark-bright_splitting} with $\Delta_{0} =$ \meV{1.4} and $|\mu_{\parallel}|= 1\ \mu_B$.
-The excellent agreement between data and fit shows the brightening of a dark transition.
+where $\Delta_\text{DB}$ is the dark-bright splitting at \Bpard = \T{0} and $|\mu_{\parallel}|$ is the magnitude of the in-plane magnetic moment.
+The white dashed line in Fig. \ref{Q1_Q2_Q3_Voigt}c depicts equation (\ref{dark-bright_splitting}) with $\Delta_\text{DB} =$ \meV{1.4} and $|\mu_{\parallel}|= 1\ \mu_\text{B}$.
+The excellent agreement between data and fit together with the quadratic dependence of the relative intensities of dark and bright emission branch (see Fig. \ref{Q1_Q2_Q3_Voigt}d) shows the brightening of a dark transition.
 This observation necessitates the involvement of two spin states in Q2, while the observation of the valley Zeeman splitting shown above requires the breaking of valley degeneracy.
-As such, we conclude that Q2 must be a superposition of transitions involving both cD1 states and the valence band of the host MoS$_2$ (Fig. \ref{Q1_Q2_Q3_Voigt}e).
-For neutral excitons in TMDs, a redshift with increasing \Bpard was explained with the average valley Zeeman shift of a bright and dark state ($|\mu_{\perp,dark}|-|\mu_{\perp,bright}|=2|\mu_{\parallel}|$)\cite{Molas2017,Lu2020,Robert2020}.
-Our observed shift is in very good agreement with the calculated difference of the bright and dark transition of Q2, which is simply given by the Zeeman splitting of the cD1 band ($\Delta\mu_\text{cD1} = -2.1 \pm 0.50\ \mu_{B}$), measured above.
+As such, we conclude that Q2 must be a superposition of transitions involving both cD1 states and the valence band of the host \molyd (see Fig. \ref{Q1_Q2_Q3_Voigt}e).
+For neutral excitons in TMDs, a redshift with increasing \Bpard was explained with the average valley Zeeman shift of a bright and dark state ($|\mu_{\perp\text{,dark}}|-|\mu_{\perp\text{,bright}}|=2|\mu_{\parallel}|$)\cite{Molas2017,Lu2020,Robert2020}.
+Our observed shift is in very good agreement with the calculated difference of the bright and dark transition of Q2, which is simply given by the Zeeman splitting of the cD1 band ($\Delta\mu_\text{cD1} = 2.2 \mu_\text{B}$), extracted from Fig. \ref{Q1_LPM_Faraday}e.
 Finally, the combined magneto-spectroscopy in the Faraday and Voigt geometry unambiguously identifies Q2 as a spin conserving transition from the cD1 state to the respective \molyd valence band in the $K/K'$ valley.

-The fact that the emission line Q1 is energetically higher than Q2, while the diamagnetic shift, and therefore the binding energy of Q1 and Q2 are essentially the same, requires the defect band $vD$ to be located below the valence band edge of \molyd, as sketched in Fig. \ref{Q1_Q2_Q3_Voigt}e\cite{Refaely-Abramson2018, Mitterreiter2021, Gupta2019}.
+The fact that the emission line Q1 is energetically higher than Q2, while the diamagnetic shift, and therefore the binding energy of Q1 and Q2 are essentially the same, requires the defect band vD to be located below the valence band edge of \molyd, as sketched in Fig. \ref{Q1_Q2_Q3_Voigt}e\cite{Refaely-Abramson2018, Mitterreiter2021, Gupta2019}.